Bank strategy for 2018-2021

 - Enthusiasm – in order to achieve its strategic goals, the Bank will take care of high retention of the best employees and support cooperation and information exchange between business units.
 The priority will also be to run business in a socially responsible manner, which is at the same time an element of the brand identity.

-- Digitisation – in order to enhance cost efficiency, the Bank introduces process automation by means of artificial intelligence.
+- Digitalisation – in order to enhance cost efficiency, the Bank introduces process automation by means of artificial intelligence.
 A great deal of effort is put into cyber security and modernisation of IT architecture.
 Customers will experience better integrated sales and service channels, and will receive better-suited product and service proposals.

 The Bank has built a sizeable position on the market in recent years but there is still potential for development in key business areas.
 The acquisition of the core banking activities of Raiffeisen Bank Polska made it possible to enhance the Bank’s presence in large cities and developed its wealthy customer base as well as became one of the leaders in the private banking segment.
 In the SME area, the acquired business, with a strong distribution network, innovative product platform and modern customer service center, let the Bank enter to significant players in this rapidly growing and highly profitable segment.
 Moreover the acquisition strengthened Bank's position amongst the largest banks in Poland.